shivam0110/shivam0110/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Building and coding stuff.
 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.